Domusgpt/synth-vib3-plus/docs/visualizer_lifecycle.md

 2. **Syncing** – VisualProvider batches rotation/geometry/audio payloads and resends the active system selection.
 JavaScript acknowledges each `switchSystem` call through `system-ready` or `system-error`.
 3. **Ready / Switching / Faulted** – Both sides maintain a single active five-layer stack.
 VisualProvider tracks the lifecycle in `VisualizerLifecyclePhase` so widgets can present accurate UX and fallback when faults occur.

+### Runtime Telemetry & Safeguards

+- **Context guards:** Every canvas now registers `webglcontextlost/webglcontextrestored` hooks.
+A lost context emits `viewer-warning` plus a `system-initializing` pulse so Flutter can communicate the recovery, while the runtime force-destroys and rehydrates only the impacted stack.
+- **Telemetry heartbeat:** The viewer publishes `viewer-telemetry` once per second with lifecycle, system name, layer count, queue depth, and current audio energy. `VisualProvider` caches the heartbeat so overlays can highlight stale or hidden sessions.
+- **Manual overrides:** `window.vib34d.forceReload()` is exposed for diagnostics and the Flutter HUD can trigger it via new reload affordances when telemetry stalls.

 Every message surfaces via the `FlutterBridge` channel and is mirrored into provider state.
 This makes it trivial to log/trace lifecycle transitions while debugging audio/visual coupling.

 ## Phased Testing Expectations